i-am-grub/MultiGP_Toolkit/docs/index.rst

 Support
 ---------------------------

-Please reach out in the `RotorHarzard discord server <https://discord.gg/ANKd2pzBKH>`_ for support.
+Please reach out in the `RotorHazard discord server <https://discord.gg/ANKd2pzBKH>`_ for support.

 Issues and feature requests can be submitted `here <https://github.com/i-am-grub/MultiGP_Toolkit/issues>`_.

-Noteworthy RotorHarzard Best Practices
+Noteworthy RotorHazard Best Practices
 ---------------------------

 You may notice the performance of certain aspects of the timer's user interface degrade as more race data is collected throughout the event.
 A few things can be done to combat this issue.